Online Courses

 Type: Hosted

 Strengths: Offers many features you’d want from hosted online course platforms.
 It is designed for savvy marketers who value marketing pages and sales funnels that drive sales and conversion to paid online courses.
-They recently added a native mobile app for course content.
+You can also upgrade to a branded app.

 Best for: Prerecorded courses with complex marketing integrations.